 Learn to Tell Your Story

-Finally, if you’re reading this and thinking that you just can’t afford it, there are a couple of other options.
+Finally, if you think that you just can’t afford the luxury of a taking year off from your career, there are a couple of other options.

 Nomad List is free, but DIY; it helps you connect with other nomads in cities around the globe.
-It’s not a gap year, per se, but if what you’re looking for is to see the world and maintain your salary it just might do.
+It’s not a gap year, per se, but if you want to see the world and maintain your salary, it just might do.